azauditor/OracleAudit/README.md

 ## ***Password Settings***

-This command will show all accounts and the password settings that are being applied to them.
+The following query will show the password settings for the default profile.

 ``` SQL
 SELECT *